spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

 |Select the cluster to scan -> Scan(top panel) -> Run Scan|

 ## Scheduled
-A schedule can be set for each type of scan at the time of deploying the cluster initially.
-The schedule can also be (re)set at a later point.
+You can set a schedule for each scan type when you deploy the cluster, and you can change the schedule at a later time.

 |__During Cluster Deployment__|
 |-----------------------------|